 Globally, financial planning is typically a non-regulated activity.
 By removing regulation from the process, the planning firm removes over half of the operating costs of running the business.

 The potential cost savings diminish when tax is considered.
 In the UK, financial planning is subject to Value Added Tax (VAT).
 Whereas financial intermediation is not.
 Also, financial intermediation fees can be facilitated by deductions from the tax-favoured product.

-The big gain in cost savings materialises when we consider what a NIFP can do that a Financial Intermediary cannot.
+The big gain in cost savings materialises when we consider what a AoFP can do that a Financial Intermediary cannot.
 Financial intermediaries must make personalised recommendations.
 This can only ever be delivered on a one-to-one basis.
 The financial intermediary exchanges time for money.
 Time is limited, so the capacity to service clients is limited and the cost of service delivery is high.

-NIFPs on the other hand exchange know-how for money.
+AoFPs on the other hand exchange know-how for money.
 Generic advice and financial education can be delivered to groups.
 Fees can be divided by the size of the group - or for Netflix-style operations, by the number of service subscribers.

-NIFP services are available to everyone at a fraction of the cost of traditional financial intermediaries.
+AoFP services are available to everyone at a fraction of the cost of traditional financial intermediaries.

 In most markets, providing advice on the buying and selling of investments is a regulated activity.
 The conduct risk lies in the selling, or rather the mis-selling, of investment products.
 This risk can be mitigated by separating advice and distribution.

-Using the UK as an example, the FCA's Perimeter Guidance clearly sets out where the demarcation line falls.
+Using the UK as an example, the FCA's Perimeter Guidance sets out where the demarcation line falls.
 PERG 8.26 states that financial planning is not of itself a regulated activity.
 It lies on the advice side of the wall!

 The financial intermediary tells the consumer what to do.
 Everything is done for you.
-And, that advice is typically to buy more products, for the adviser to tap into for fees.
+And that advice is typically to buy more products for the adviser to tap into for fees.
 Asking the adviser to run your money is seldom the most optimum solution.

-For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct-to-consumer platforms, all ensure that they can make a well-informed decision on buying or selling investments.
+For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct-to-consumer platforms, all ensure that investors can make a well-informed decision on buying or selling investments.

 Artificial intelligence systems (Robo-advisers) produce recommendations to increase income or reduce expenditure when there are shortfalls in income versus expenditure.

 Conflicted remuneration financial intermediaries recommend selling you investment products instead, that they tap into and take a fee.
-Investment products simply move money from the fridge to the freezer.
+Investment products move money from the fridge to the freezer.
 Work creates wealth, not product.

-"Show me the incentives and I will show you the outcome."
+"Show me the incentives, and I will show you the outcome."